AlphaHydrae/blog/_drafts/2021-03-12-how-to-make-an-elixir-module-alias-itself.md

 Atom.to_string(MyProject.Thing)  # "Elixir.MyProject.Thing"
 ```

-If your module is an [Elixir struct][elixir-struct] and you define functions to
+You can reference an Elixir module by its full name but that's rather verbose
-manipulate it, you can reference it by its full name but that's rather verbose
+and repetitive, especially in its own implementation.
+Here's an example with an
-and repetitive:
+[Elixir struct][elixir-struct] and a function that manipulate it:

 ```elixir
 defmodule MyProject.Thing do